runic-inc/patchwork-docs/protocol/overview.md

 ## Runic Protocol

+The heart of the protocol is made up primarily of two contracts: The Fragment Manager for orchestrating fragments, and the Contract Factory for generating Runic Compatible Meta and Fragment NFTS.

 ### FragmentManager

 The FragmentManager is a key component of the Runic Protocol that enforces data integrity between fragments and the NFTs they are assigned to.
 Some ways in which it does this include: